 - 1/2 cup of pineapple juice

 - 1/2 cup of coconut milk

 - 1/2 cup pigeon peas

 Ingredients for Chicken and Shrimp

-- 3 boneless skinless chicken breast, cut in 1×1 squares
+- 3 boneless skinless chicken breast, cut into 1×1 squares

 - 1 pound fresh medium or large shrimp, cleaned and shelled

 - KC MASTERPIECE® HAWAIIAN SPICY MANGO MARINADE

 - 1/4 cup of diced pineapple, or tidbits